Viktorija Golubic: 2022–23: Indian Wells fourth round

-2024–25: Second WTA Tour title, Australian Open third round
+2024: First WTA title since 2016, Major third round, back to top 100

-At the 2024 Australian Open, she recorded her first wins at this major by defeating 15th seed Veronika Kudermetova and Kateřina Siniaková.
+At the Australian Open, she recorded her first wins at this major by defeating 15th seed Veronika Kudermetova and Kateřina Siniaková.
 She lost in the third round to 19th seed Elina Svitolina.
 As a result of her performance she returned to the top 75 in the rankings, at No. 71 on 29 January 2024.

-Golubic defeated former champion and 24th seed Barbora Krejčíková in the first round at the 2024 French Open, but could not build on her momentum, losing her next match to Anastasia Potapova.
+Golubic defeated former champion and 24th seed Barbora Krejčíková in the first round at the French Open, but could not build on her momentum, losing her next match to Anastasia Potapova.

-At the 2024 Jiangxi Open, she secured wins over qualifier You Xiaodi, fourth seed Jéssica Bouzas Maneiro and sixth seed Arantxa Rus to reach her first WTA Tour singles semifinal in more than two years.
+At the Jiangxi Open, she secured wins over qualifier You Xiaodi, fourth seed Jéssica Bouzas Maneiro and sixth seed Arantxa Rus to reach her first WTA Tour singles semifinal in more than two years.
 She defeated top seed Marie Bouzková to advance to her fifth career final and first since 2021.
 In the final, Golubic defeated second seed Rebecca Šramková in straight sets to claim her second WTA title, eight years after winning her first.
+Ranked No. 168, Golubic became the lowest-ranked WTA champion of the 2024 season.
+As a result she returned to the top 105 in the WTA singles rankings on 4 November 2024, raising more than 60 positions up.

-Seeded seventh, Golubic overcame lucky loser Ekaterina Makarova, Mariam Bolkvadze, wildcard Carole Monnet, and sixth seed Nuria Parrizas-Diaz to reach the final at the 2024 Open de Limoges, where she defeated Céline Naef to take her fourth WTA 125 title.
-As a result, she returned to the top-100 in the WTA rankings, finishing the 2024 season at world No. 90.
+Seeded seventh, Golubic overcame lucky loser Ekaterina Makarova, Mariam Bolkvadze, wildcard Carole Monnet, and sixth seed Nuria Parrizas-Diaz to reach the final at the Open de Limoges, where she defeated Céline Naef to take her fourth WTA 125 title.
+As a result, she returned to the top 100 in the WTA singles rankings, finishing the 2024 season at world No. 90 on 15 December 2024.

+2025: First US Open win

-Seeded fourth, Golubic was runner-up at the 2025 WTA 125 Polish Open, losing to third seed Kateřina Siniaková in the final.
+Seeded fourth, Golubic was runner-up at the WTA 125 Polish Open, losing to third seed Kateřina Siniaková in the final.

-She defeated Lucia Bronzetti and seventh seed Katie Boulter to reach the quarterfinals at the 2025 Tennis in the Land tournament, at which point she lost to second seed Wang Xinyu in three sets.
+She defeated Lucia Bronzetti and seventh seed Katie Boulter to reach the quarterfinals at the Tennis in the Land tournament, at which point she lost to second seed Wang Xinyu in three sets.

-At the 2025 US Open, Golubic defeated Loïs Boisson to record her first main-draw win at the event on her seventh appearance.
+At the US Open, Golubic defeated Loïs Boisson to record her first main-draw win at the event on her seventh appearance.
 She lost to 18th seed Beatriz Haddad Maia in the second round.

-Golubic won her fifth WTA 125 title at the 2025 Suzhou Open, overcoming Katie Volynets in the final.
-Two weeks later at the 2025 Japan Open, she defeated Bianca Andreescu and fifth seed Marie Bouzková to reach the quarterfinals, where she lost to Sorana Cirstea in three sets.
+Golubic won her fifth WTA 125 title at the Suzhou Open, overcoming Katie Volynets in the final.
+Two weeks later at the Japan Open, she defeated Bianca Andreescu and fifth seed Marie Bouzková to reach the quarterfinals, where she lost to Sorana Cirstea in three sets.

-Defending her title at the 2025 Jiangxi Open, she defeated qualifier Rina Saigo, lucky loser Elena Pridankina and fifth seed Yulia Putintseva to make it into the semifinals, where she lost to wildcard entrant Lilli Tagger in three sets.
+Defending her title at the Jiangxi Open, she defeated qualifier Rina Saigo, lucky loser Elena Pridankina and fifth seed Yulia Putintseva to make it into the semifinals, where she lost to wildcard entrant Lilli Tagger in three sets.